Province of Gorizia

-The province of Gorizia (provincia di Gorizia; Goriška pokrajina; provincie di Gurize) was a province in the autonomous Friuli-Venezia Giulia region of Italy.
+The province of Gorizia (provincia di Gorizia; Goriška pokrajina; provincie di Gurize) was a province in the autonomous region of Friuli-Venezia Giulia in Italy.
 Initially disbanded on 30 September 2017, it was reestablished in 2019 as the regional decentralization entity of Gorizia (ente di decentramento regionale di Gorizia; enota deželne decentralizacije Gorica; ent di decentrament regjonâl di Gurize), and was reactivated on 1 July 2020.
+Its capital is the city of Gorizia.

+It has a population of 138,717 in an area of 467.14 km2 across its 25 municipalities.
+It has a coastal length of 47.6 km.